-The team at Developmental Pediatrics has extensive and specialized expertise in helping children with developmental and behavioral issues.
-Our compassionate and forward-thinking experts provide the latest methods of diagnosis and treatment tailored to the needs of children and their families.
-Read about our research into autism spectrum disorders to see how our experts are doing everything they can to provide your child with the best care.
+The developmental pediatrics team has specialized expertise in helping youth with a broad range of developmental and behavioral issues.
+Our compassionate and forward-thinking experts provide evidence-based and up-to-date diagnostic evaluations and treatment tailored to the needs of children and their families.

 We evaluate children from infancy through adolescence in either a team setting or individual consultation appointments.
-Each team clinic has a developmental pediatrician and a psychologist, and some clinics incorporate speech therapy, occupational therapy and/or physical therapy.
+Each team clinic has a developmental pediatrician or an advanced practice provider working with a psychologist.
+Some clinics incorporate speech therapy, occupational therapy or physical therapy.

 What type of testing is used?

-We offer standardized testing to assess for cognitive, intellectual and academic achievement difficulties.
-We also evaluate social-communication and autism spectrum disorders, as well as other behavioral and adaptive skill concerns.
+We offer standardized best practice testing to assess developmental, cognitive and intellectual difficulties.
+We also evaluate social communication and autism spectrum disorders, as well as other behavioral and adaptive skill concerns.

 Child and development conditions we evaluate and treat: